agentictrustlabs/agentic-trust/docs/NISTAgentSubmission.md

 - a member of a community
 - a delegate in governance

-These are **contextual projections of a single anchored agent**.
+These are **domain projections of a single anchored agent**—the same agent, expressed through different registries, roles, and policies.

-This aligns with NIST’s principle that identity is unique within a domain while allowing multiple identities across domains.
+This preserves **uniqueness within each domain registry** while enabling **portable, multi-domain participation** without fragmenting accountability.

 ---